Canonical Supermartingale Couplings: Barriers and Polar Sets

 We fix $\mu\leq_{cd}\nu$ throughout this section.
 Our first aim is to characterize all points $x\in\overline\R$ which cannot be crossed by any supermartingale transport $P\in\cS(\mu,\nu)$.

 \begin{definition} A point $x\in\overline\R$ is called a \emph{barrier} if $Y\leq x$ $P$-a.s.\ on $\{X\leq x\}$ and $Y\geq x$ $P$-a.s.\ on $\{X\geq x\}$, for all $P\in\cS(\mu,\nu)$. \end{definition}

 We may note that $\pm\infty$ are always barriers.
 The following result not only shows how barriers can be described as points where the put functions touch, but also introduces a particular barrier $x^{*}$ which divides the real line into two parts: To the left of $x^{*}$, the supermartingale transport problem is in fact just a martingale transport problem.
 To the right of $x^{*}$, we have a proper supermartingale transport problem and there are no non-trivial barriers.
+For example, in Figure~\ref{fi:simulationIncr}, the point $x^*$ is the left boundary of the support of $\nu$, whereas in Figure~\ref{fi:simulationDecr} it indeed splits the supports of $\mu$ and $\nu$ into two parts.
 The convention $\sup\emptyset = -\infty$ is used.

 \begin{proposition} Define $ x^{*} := \sup \{x\in\R: \, p_{\mu}(x)=p_{\nu}(x) \} \in \overline{\R}. $ Then \begin{enumerate} \item $x^{*}$ is a barrier and $p_{\mu}(x^{*})=p_{\nu}(x^{*})$, \item a point $x\in [-\infty,x^{*})$ is a barrier if and only if $p_{\mu}(x)=p_{\nu}(x)$, \item if $x\in (x^{*},\infty]$ is a barrier then $\mu(x,\infty)=\nu(x,\infty)=0$. \end{enumerate} Moreover, $x^{*}$ is the maximal barrier $x\in\overline\R$ such that $P|_{\{X< x\}}$ is a martingale transport for some (and then all) $P\in\cS(\mu,\nu)$. \end{proposition}